 Congratulations, you’ve been invited to an interview.
 It might be by telephone, video link, in person or as part of an assessment centre where you’ll be asked to complete several other tasks and tests.
-Being invited to an interview means that your written application (CV, covering letters, application forms or digital portfolios) has hit the target and is bug free, see figure 10.1.
+Being invited to an interview means that your written application (CV, covering letter, application form or digital portfolio) has hit the target and is bug free, see figure 10.1.
 All that reading and writing has paid off.
 BULLSEYE! 🎯

 Having passed the first stage of reading and writing, you move onto listening and speaking stage of interviewing.
 One of your goals is to convince the interviewers that you can articulate yourself clearly, and communicate well by listening carefully to their questions and answering with spoken natural language.
 These are fundamental communication skills discussed in section 4.4 on communication I/O.